jcarlini-dot/GammaPBHPlotter/paper/paper.md

 ![Spectrum comparison](figures/spectrum_comparison.png)

 **Figure 2.** The total gamma-ray spectrum per PBH, from a PBH of mass $3\times10^{15}$ grams (blue line) and from a Gaussian distribution of density perturbations leading to a distribution with mean mass $3\times10^{15}$ grams. $\sigma$ refers to the standard deviation of the initial density perturbations.

+# Software content

+`GammaPBHPlotter` was written in `Python` version 3.9 and is capable of running on Windows, Linux, and Mac.
+The main code uses five modules in its routine: `colorama`, `numpy`, `matplotlib`, `tqdm`, and `scipy`.
+Since the software automatically checks and downloads all missing modules, this requirement should not be a concern for the user.
+We provide the software in that include the code and a relevant manual.

+We acknowledge the use of `BlackHawk`.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award No. DE-SC0022352.